Drdiaz02/flask-http/readme.md

 Clone this repository in order to access the starter code for a simple `flask` application.
 Add the following enhancements:

-1. Modify the root route to return a description of the app that uses the provided HTML `template`.
+1. Modify the root route to show different content using the provided HTML `template`.
 Simply replace `{content}` within the template to include the HTML for your page.
 2. Modify the `template` to include an appropriate title.
-3. Create an `add` route that requires to `int` value within it's path that will be added.
-For example, a request to `/add/2/3` should return a page with the content `2 + 3 = 5`.
+3. Create an `add` route that requires two `int` value within its path that will be added.
+For example, a request to `/add/2/3` should return a page with the content `2 + 3 = 5` inside the HTML `template`.
 4. Create a `reverse` route displays the reverse of the `q` `GET` parameter.
-For example, a request to `/reverse?q=abcd` should return a page with the content `abcd reversed in dcba`.
+For example, a request to `/reverse?q=abcd` should return a page with the content `abcd reversed in dcba` inside the HTML `template`.
 5. Create a route called `sunset.jpg` that returns `sunset.jpg`.
 You should should use the `send_file` function provided by Flask.
 6. Modify the root page to include the image `sunset.jpg`
 7. Add a route to server `mars.png`